vidschofelix/vite-plugin-svelte-anywhere/docs/what-is-svelte-anywhere.md

 - **Custom Elements Made Simple**: Wrap Svelte components into reusable custom elements with just a single annotation.
 - **Dynamic & Scalable**: Enjoy hot module reloading during development and lazy loading for production.
 - **Shadow DOM Control**: Choose between open or no shadow DOM for encapsulation control.

+## Downsides Of This Plugin
+- No excuse to not use Svelte anymore :wink: